Strategy20 min read

 • 40% curated content (industry news, others' posts with your commentary)

 Consistency matters more than perfection.
-Aim for 3-5 tweets per day, and remember: Twitter rewards accounts that post regularly with focused topical expertise.
+Aim for 3 to 5 tweets per day, and remember: Twitter rewards accounts that post regularly with focused topical expertise.

 2. Use Social Listening to Find Buyer Intent